Department of Science and Mathematics

 BIO 1014 Biological Science I with Lab

 Cellular structure and function, cell division and reproduction, genetics, metabolism and development.
-Primarily for beginning majors.
+For beginning majors.
+Includes a laboratory component.
 Course fee.

 BIO 1024 Biological Science II with Lab

-Plant and animal anatomy and physiology, ecology and evolution.
+Plant and animal anatomy and physiology, ecology, and evolution.
+Includes laboratory component.
 Course fee.

 BIO 2011 Introduction to Human Anatomy and Physiology Lab